-Red TapeConejos Peak is located in the South San Juan Wilderness of the Rio Grande National Forest.
-The wilderness is reached after hiking approximately one mile down the trail.
-No motorized vehicles, uncluding ATVs or bicyles are allowed in the wilderness.
+Conejos Peak Wilderness is reached after hiking approximately one mile down the trail.
+No motorized vehicles, including ATVs, motocross or even bicycles are allowed in the wilderness.
 About a half-mile down the trail, a gate is reached.
-Please secure the gate after passing through to prevent local cattle from escaping.
+Please do the responsible thing and secure/close the gate after passing through to prevent the local cattle from escaping and wandering off.

 Rio Grande National Forest

 15571 County Road T-5

 Hours: Monday-Friday, 8:00am - 4:30pm

 When To ClimbForest Service road #250 is only open from May to November.
 This road is closed in winter.
 You'll need to check with the ranger station above to make sure FS 250 is open if you're planning an early season climb.
 Also check to see if the road to the trailhead is open.

 Afternoon thunderstorms are a daily occurance in the South San Juans.
 Start early and plan to be down low back at camp or at the very least, off the mountain by 'noon-ish' to avoid the storms.
 Practically the entire hike & scramble is above treeline, so there is very little shelter in the event of a storm.

 |Maps:||Trails Illustrated #142 - South San Juan/Del Norte|

 |U.S. Forest Service - Rio Grande National Forest|

 |USGS 1/24 - Platoro|